bootique/bootique/UPGRADE.md

 system depended on the certain name format, you will need to update it accordingly.

-* [bootique-metrics #20](https://github.com/bootique/bootique-metrics/issues/20): Healthcheck module was separated from the metric module.
+* [bootique-metrics #20](https://github.com/bootique/bootique-metrics/issues/20): Health check module was separated from the metric module.
 If you used healthcheck API in your code and are getting compilation errors now, you will need to add an extra dependency: